Leo E. Strine Jr.: Controversy

-The Supreme Court of Delaware admonished Strine in 2012 for an opinion he wrote while serving on the Delaware Court of Chancery.
-The opinion included discussion of legal issues about limited liability companies unrelated to the case at hand.
-He also made comments about the litigants' fashion, referred to the case as a "drunken WASP fest," and asked them to disclose their religion.

 In a 2010 case, Ingres Corp. v.
 CA Inc., during a breach of contract case, both sides, Ingres Corp and CA Inc, both agreed that Strine erred.
 Vice Chancellor Strine made a comment that he, "forgot this oral statement and delved only into the voluminous record.
 As indicated above, this record was confusing and I came away from it with the wrong impression. …I overlooked this deposition testimony and instead focused upon the written documents in the record when drafting the Post-Trial Opinion.
 In short, I blew it.”
-Yet, he maintained that his "original factual finding to the contrary was inaccurate," and after admitting how his error impacted his previous determination, he decided the error does not materially change the outcome of the case.
+Although he acknowledged that his "original factual finding to the contrary was inaccurate," Strine held that his error did not change the outcome of the case.

 Publications

 Strine has published many academic articles on corporate law and is a frequent commenter on business law, generally.
-Notably, he has been published by the Yale Law Journal, Harvard Law Review, University of Pennsylvania Law Review, Cornell Law Review, Northwestern Law Review, Delaware Journal of Corporate Law, and the Journal of Corporation Law.
+Notably, he has been published by the Yale Law Journal, Harvard Law Review, University of Pennsylvania Law Review, Cornell Law Review, Northwestern University Law Review, Delaware Journal of Corporate Law, and the Journal of Corporation Law.
 Many of his scholarly writings can be found on his SSRN page.